emperorfin/OcadoCart/README.md

 There's proper handling of screen rotation configuration changes.

-Also, when the app is newly installed and if the user opens it (and navigates) to the products overviews screen without an internet connectivity, the screen shows no products overviews list and allows the user to refresh the screen assuming they have an active internet connectivity.
+Also, when the app is newly installed and if the user opens it (and navigates) to the products overview screen without an internet connectivity, the screen shows no products overview list and allows the user to refresh the screen assuming they have an active internet connectivity.

-The app fetches a list of products overviews (from the Ocado's mocked webservice REST API) when the user refreshes with an active internet connectivity.
-The products overviews list is then displayed on the screen.
+The app fetches a list of products overview (from the Ocado's mocked webservice REST API) when the user refreshes with an active internet connectivity.
+The products overview list is then displayed on the screen.

-Assuming the user visits the products overviews screen for the first time with an active internet connectivity, the app fetches a list of products overviews (from the Ocado's mocked webservice REST API).
+Assuming the user visits the products overview screen for the first time with an active internet connectivity, the app fetches a list of products overview (from the Ocado's mocked webservice REST API).
-The products overviews list is then displayed on the screen.
+The products overview list is then displayed on the screen.

-Whenever the user subsequently visits the products overviews list screen, if without internet connectivity, the cached products overviews list is displayed.
-But with active internet connectivity, a fresh products overviews list is fetched from the aforementioned web service and displayed on the screen.
+Whenever the user subsequently visits the products overview list screen, if without internet connectivity, the cached products overview list is displayed.
+But with active internet connectivity, a fresh products overview list is fetched from the aforementioned web service and displayed on the screen.

-The products overviews screen's configuration changes (screen rotation in this case) has been automatically handled since the ViewModel is used.
-So whenever there is products overviews data on the screen and the screen rotates, the products overviews data is immediately available for the new instance of the screen.
-So no need to request products overviews data from the cache (Room database) or web service (Ocado's).
+The products overview screen's configuration changes (screen rotation in this case) has been automatically handled since the ViewModel is used.
+So whenever there is products overview data on the screen and the screen rotates, the products overview data is immediately available for the new instance of the screen.
+So no need to request products overview data from the cache (Room database) or web service (Ocado's).

 Also implemented internet connectivity checks to the product details UI screen.
 On navigation to the